 Connecting with leads when they’re actively asking questions ensures you’re chatting with high-intent prospects who are ready to talk with sales.
 Answering their questions at these key moments also helps close sales quickly.

-Conversational approaches help you move away from a quick close (and immediate communication drop-off) and toward ongoing conversations.
+Conversational approaches help you move away from quick closes (and immediate communication drop-offs) and toward ongoing conversations.
 Ongoing conversations can bloom into strong, personalized customer relationships that produce more brand loyalists in the long term.

 Ultimately, conversational messaging is a modern, easy-to-use, effective strategy that helps you make real, lasting connections with your customers.